hube/phoneygirlfriend.com/_posts/2015-04-10-new-hotness.markdown

 which, though well-suited for background jobs, raised exceptions when the hosting activity was paused (e.g. the user backed out of the Activity or another app came to the foreground).

+Nothing comes free though.
+Our choice of using the DownloadManager service means we need to raise the minimum supported version of Android.
+After reviewing our usage statistics, we determined that an overwhelming 95% of our users use Android 4.0.3 (Ice Cream Sandwich) or newer.
+Thus Phoney Girlfriend and Phoney Boyfriend will require a minimum version of Android 4.0.3 from now on.
 </td>
 <td markdown="1" style="width:30%">
 ![Old dialogs](/assets/2015-04-10-new-hotness/download-progress-dialog.png "Old dialogs")